-Beyond litigation, the Centre also has a keen interest in how decisions from human rights monitory bodies and courts delivered because of litigation or through other monitoring mechanisms are implemented by states.
-To this effect, the Unit also seeks to conduct research on the impact of litigation in various contexts to enhance the use of litigation as well as research on the implementation of human rights decisions to, for instance, ascertain which remedial orders are more likely to be implemented by states and what factors influence implementation to enhance the nature of remedial orders to seek from human rights bodies and their implementation.
+Beyond litigation, the Centre also has a keen interest in how decisions from human rights monitory bodies and courts delivered as a result of litigation or through other monitoring mechanisms are implemented by states.
+To this effect, the Unit also seeks to conduct research on the impact of litigation in various contexts in order to enhance the use of litigation as well as research on the implementation of human rights decisions to, for instance, ascertain which remedial orders are more likely to be implemented by states and what factors influence implementation in order to enhance the nature of remedial orders to seek from human rights bodies and their implementation.
 The Unit combines advocacy and research efforts to enhance the implementation of the jurisprudence of human rights bodies and combat impunity.

 The Centre also has observer status before the African Commission on Human and Peoples’ Rights, the African Committee of Experts on the Rights and Welfare of the Child and the Economic, Social and Cultural Council of the African Union (ECOSOCC).
 The Litigation and Implementation Unit coordinates the activities of the Centre to ensure that it complies with its observer status’ obligations before the relevant human rights bodies.